 If the notion that material items can bring you happiness is anything to go by, then material possessions such as diamonds would most certainly qualify.
 Like with everything else, the more financially stable you are, the more likely it is that you can afford highly-priced luxuries.
 Whether fashion, cars, or jewelry, the bigger the spend, the more of a ‘statement’ you make in society.
 In the case of diamond color and clarity, the combination of a flawless (though very rare) and colorless stone (D-F colors) has the highest market value.

-You’ll have to reach deep into your pockets to purchase that kind of stone: a situation that’s only possible when money isn’t an issue for you.
-Considering that inclusions and blemishes aren’t visible in an eye-clean diamond, does color outweigh clarity?
-Before drawing that conclusion, it’s always good to have the stone assessed to ascertain the facts of flaws on and in a diamond.
-Not all flaws inhibit the features of a diamond, but what about the unwanted and potentially dangerous ones?
+You will have to reach deep into your pockets to purchase that kind of stone: a situation only possible when money is not an issue.
+Considering that inclusions and blemishes are not visible in an eye-clean diamond, does color outweigh clarity?
+Before drawing that conclusion, it is always good to have the stone assessed to ascertain the facts of flaws on and in a diamond.
+Not all flaws inhibit the features of a diamond.
+But what about the unwanted and potentially dangerous ones?
 For instance, flaws in the pavilion of a shallow cut diamond could affect the angle at which light bounces off the pavilion facets before shooting out through the table and into the observer’s eyes.

 Moreover, inclusions near the edges of a diamond increase the chances of chipping.
-Before growing fond of a diamond’s color grade over its clarity, make an effort of reading between the lines of the certificate.
-Be thorough because some diamond dossiers don’t contain detailed information on clarity other than a general clarity grade.
-The clarity grade alone doesn’t speak volumes in terms of the actual flaws that a diamond has.
+Before growing fond of a diamond’s color grade over its clarity, try to read between the lines of a certificate.
+Be thorough because some diamond dossiers do not contain detailed information on clarity other than a general clarity grade.
+The clarity grade alone does not speak volumes in terms of the actual flaws that a diamond has.
 Play it safe by having the full picture of the type and specifics (size, number, position, etc.) of the inclusions and blemishes.

 Unlike clarity, the other 3Cs of diamond quality are features that you can control.
 You can maximize carat weight, but you risk having a huge and dull diamond despite a good and above cut.
-The cutter can also maximize on the cut to give you a sparkly, brilliant diamond with an aesthetic color play.
+The cutter can also maximize the cut to give you a sparkly, brilliant diamond with an aesthetic color play.
 Color is also not that much of an issue.
-Side-by-side comparison of adjacent diamond colors isn’t a walk in the park.
+A side-by-side comparison of adjacent diamond colors is not a walk in the park.
 Besides, faint diamond colors and below can be illuminated by improvising and experimenting with different colored settings to even out the stone’s color tones.
 But flaws are a different ball game.
-While the cut, white and colored light performance can help hide flaws, it’s not enough to settle for color over clarity.
-You need to establish that the flaws on the diamond are nothing close to harmful.
+While the cut, white, and colored light performance can help hide flaws, it is not enough to settle for color over clarity.
+Establish that the flaws on the diamond are nothing close to harmful.

-Once that’s out of the way, you can now bother to consider a near colorless color.
-As a rule of thumb, it’s advised to go low on clarity and color and capitalize on carat size and cut.
-But it isn’t a vote of popularity or conventional wisdom.
-It’s about finances.
-Go for a colorless or near-colorless excellent cut stone and at least a clarity of VVS1 or VVS2 because FL and IF is in the realm of rarity.
-That’s an ideal diamond to buy if you have the power to break the bank and remain on your feet.
-You’ll have to drop much lower—a VSI2 or SI1 eye-clean, M color, very good cut stone—on the grading scales if you aim to cut cost on your diamond purchase.
+Once that is out of the way, you can now bother to consider a near colorless color.
+As a rule of thumb, we advise going low on clarity and color and capitalize on carat size and cut.
+But it is not a vote of popularity or conventional wisdom but one of finances.
+Go for a colorless or near-colorless excellent cut stone and clarity of at least VVS1 or VVS2 because FL and IF is in the realm of rarity.
+That is an ideal diamond to buy if you have the power to break the bank and remain on your feet.
+You will have to drop much lower—a VSI2 or SI1 eye-clean, M color, very good cut stone—on the grading scales if you aim to cut cost on your diamond purchase.
 Final word: clarity is vital than color when you plan on a budget diamond purchase.

 Diamond Color vs Diamond Clarity: The Cut and Shape of Your Diamond

-Regardless of the shape of the diamond, the cutter can maximize on the cut to get a stone that has maximum sparkle, brilliance, and fire.
-A diamond color that has little to no yellow hue coupled with a good to excellent cut easily beats any clarity grade below VS2.
+Regardless of the shape of the diamond, the cutter can maximize the cut to get a stone that has maximum sparkle, brilliance, and fire.
+A diamond color having little to no yellow hue coupled with a good to excellent cut easily beats any clarity grade below VS2.
 Depending on the shape and cut of the stone, inclusions can be noticeable and visible.
 In emerald diamonds, for instance, cutters use the emerald cut.
-It’s a brilliant cut similar to that of other stones whose facets have been proportioned using the step cut design.
+It is a brilliant cut like that of other stones whose facets have been proportioned using the step cut design.

 The round cut is the most expensive in the diamond market and for good reason.
 Apart from the princess cut, no other diamond cut and shape comes close to reflecting more light than round diamonds.
 They have a stunning color display that may hide the exact color of the stone, especially for colors J and above on the color scale.
 Color differences for colorless to near-colorless round-shaped stones are virtually undetectable to the naked eye.
 For round cut stones, the importance of color precedes that of clarity.
 A buyer can drop as low as SI1 or SI2 on the clarity scale.
 Such an excellent round cut stone should look eye-clean and more affordable than an internally flawless diamond.

-Conversely, a princess cut stone is unique in that it reflects light from the center and in the corners.
-That’s how it’s able to have a versatile color emission.
-Similar to round cut diamonds, color differences in princess cut stones (especially I and higher on the color scale) are unnoticeable.
+Conversely, a princess cut stone is unique in that it reflects light from the center and in the corners, which is why it has a versatile color emission.
+Like round cut diamonds, color differences in princess cut stones (especially I and higher on the color scale) are unnoticeable.
 However, the position of inclusions on the stone matters.
 Flaws at the corners of the princess cut diamond make it prone to chipping and flaking.
 The clarity of a princess cut diamond is more important than its color.
 To be on the safe side, choose a princess cut stone of clarity SI1 and above.

-Unlike other cuts, cushion cut diamonds have particularly large tables.
+Unlike other cuts, cushion cut diamonds have large tables.
 The table facet sits conspicuously above the crown.
 Thanks to a large table, cushion cut diamonds retain color just as much as an emerald cut enhances it.
 The color grade is crucial in comparison to the clarity of cushion cuts.
 A clarity below SI1 in cushion cuts reveals flaws, mainly when the observation is from an aerial view through the table.
 Talk about diamond observation; a radiant cut diamond has many facets and angles.
-If the cut is at least very good or excellent, a radiant cut diamond should have no problem hiding minor flaws.
-It’s the same case for heart-shaped diamonds and the bow-tie effect.
-That’s why cutters work on stones with extreme caution and skill: despite having cutting-edge diamond development equipment.
+If the cut is, at least, very good or excellent, a radiant cut diamond should have no problem hiding minor flaws.
+It is the same case for heart-shaped diamonds and the bow-tie effect, which is why cutters work on stones with extreme caution and skill: despite having cutting-edge diamond development equipment.
 When buying a radiant cut diamond, prioritize color over clarity.

-As long as the cut is good, SI2 and above clarity grade is enough.
-Above that clarity, you’ll only be buying features that aren’t visible.
+If the cut is good, SI2 and above clarity grade is enough.
+Above that clarity, you will only be buying features that are not visible.
 Pear, oval, and heart cuts have several similarities, notably their rounded edges.
-Only a few professional cutters can churn out several of these diamond shapes and meet the specifics of each stone’s proportions and facets.
+A few professional cutters can churn out several of these diamond shapes and meet the specifics of each stone’s proportions and facets.
 Hints of color are hard to find in well-cut heart, pear, and oval-shaped diamonds.
 If either of these stones is your preferred choice, worry about the clarity.
-Extend your search to online jewelry stores because you can get a satisfactory heart-shaped or pear-shaped stone at clarity of SI1.
+Extend your search to online jewelry stores because you can get a satisfactory heart-shaped or pear-shaped stone at the clarity of SI1.

 Diamond Color vs Diamond Clarity: Synthetic vs. Natural Diamonds

-It’s crucial to know that natural and synthetic diamonds have the same chemical composition.
+It is crucial to know that natural and synthetic diamonds have the same chemical composition.
 The lab-grown diamonds are just subjected to controlled conditions to produce a human-made stone.
 Natural white and colored stones as well as lab-grown white and fancy color stones exist.
-To avoid ambiguity, it’s also key to note that fancy colors is the diamond industry term the GIA uses for all diamond colors outside its color scale.
-Fancy color doesn’t necessarily mean the stone is synthetic: there are fancy color natural diamonds (though rare).
-The GIA acknowledges that not all of these fancy colors have the same depth.
+To avoid ambiguity, it is also essential to note that fancy colors is the diamond industry term the GIA uses for all diamond colors outside its color scale.
+Fancy color does not necessarily mean the stone is synthetic: there are fancy color natural diamonds (though rare).
+The GIA acknowledges that not all these fancy colors have the same depth.
 For this reason, the color scale used to grade fancy colors makes room for the wide range of color tones and saturation in fancy color stones.

 The above are critical factors to consider in judging the significance of either a diamond’s color or its clarity.
 Buying a diamond is a sensitive decision to make for both casual jewelry purchasers and those making a milestone purchase (engagement rings and such).
-It’s not enough to know the 4Cs of diamond quality.
-You also need to have a clear interpretation of each C’s grade on the certificate.
+It is not enough to know the 4Cs of diamond quality.
+You must possess a clear interpretation of each C’s grade on the certificate.
 Bring out your notebook or organizer and get to work.
-Jot down your list of most important considerations between a diamond’s color and clarity.
+Jot down your list of most crucial considerations between a diamond’s color and clarity.
 Do you have enough of an excess income to afford and buy a fancy color?

 If not, why not go for an SI1 light round cut.
 It should serve as an ‘expensive’ engagement ring for her.
 Better yet, work out a plan to get a stone that centers around your diamond buying financial plan.
 Just be wary of flaws and blemishes.
-You want a diamond that’ll stand the test of time and hopefully end up as an antique gift for your great grandson’s or granddaughter’s wedding.
+You want a diamond that will stand the test of time and hopefully end up as an antique gift for your great-grandson or granddaughter’s wedding.

 Ultimately, have a bona fide reason to back up your choice of diamond color over clarity.
-Depending on your assessment of a particular stone, clarity could also be your dominant C. Remember, your pick is between diamond color and clarity.
+Depending on your assessment of a particular stone, clarity could also be your dominant C. Remember that your pick is between diamond color and clarity.
 But cut and carat weight work behind the scenes to arbitrate that predicament.
-After all is said and done, choose clarity over color.
-You can always go for an excellent cut and a get stone with impeccable brilliance despite the color.
+Choose clarity over color.
+You can always go for an excellent cut and get a stone with impeccable brilliance despite the color.